John Forbes (sailor): Tornado with Darren Bundock (1995–2004)

 1998 started off with Forbes and Bundock winning their third Australian Championship in a row.
 In May and June they went off to Europe to place third at both the European Championships in Greece and the Kiel Week event in Germany as well as winning the Danish Spring Cup and placing the best Australian in the Dutch Spa Regatta.
 In September, Forbes and Bundock won gold medal at the Sydney Harbour Regatta, organized by SOCOG as the first ever Sydney 2000 Olympic Test event.
-In November Forbes and Bundock won both the South American Championship and the 1998 World Championship in Buzios, Brazil.
+In November Forbes and Bundock won both the South American Championship and the 1998 World Championship in Armação dos Búzios, Brazil.
 They won the World Championship by 18 points over long-time training partners Roland Gaebler and Rene Schwall of Germany.
 This win made John the first Tornado sailor to win three world championships.
 Since 1967, there were eight sailors who had previously won two world championships.
 31 years after the inaugural event, Forbes became the first person to win the Tornado World Championship three times.

 Forbes and Bundock won Sail Melbourne and the 'Sail Auckland' regatta in 1999.
 By the end of the year they had finished a four-month European campaign and captured the Number 1 spot on the 'ISAF O’Neill' World Rankings after winning the Trofeo Princesa Sofía in Palma, the European Championship (Spain), 'Kiel Week' (Germany) and placing 3rd in the Semaine Olympique Française in Hyères and 4th at the World Championships in Copenhagen, Denmark.
 By the end of January 2000 they were selected into the Olympic Team to represent Australia in their hometown of Sydney, where they won the silver medal.